prafulthe85/Learn-React-with-Hitesh/GitReadme.md

 ## In vite you have to name the files .jsx not .js, it throws error

 ## Always export and create componets with Capital Letter

+# Install Tailwind in folder

+Run the following commands in your project

+- npm install tailwindcss @tailwindcss/vite
+- change the vite.config.js file by importing tailwindcss and calling in plugin
+  - import tailwindcss from "@tailwindcss/vite";
+  - plugins: [react(), tailwindcss()],
+- In index.css add @import "tailwindcss";

+# Also add below in eslint.config.js file to remove red warning

+      "no-unused-vars": "warn",